 To prevent the infection/spread of the Novel Coronavirus (COVID-19), the laboratory has allowed the students to attend all seminars by a remote conference system since mid-February 2020.
-We asked them not to come to the laboratory from late March, and it is prohibited for all students to go to the laboratory from April.
-Thankfully, we can conduct our researches at any place, and we are familiar with online services such as Slack, esa, and Zoom even before the outbreak of COVID-19.
+It had been prohibited for all students to come to the laboratory since April 2020, but it is allowed for students to come to the laboratory (as of April 2021).
+Fortunately, we can conduct our researches at any place, and we are familiar with online services such as Slack, esa, and Zoom even before the outbreak of COVID-19.
 We will continue our research utilizing teleworking and remote conferences in the future as well to cope with COVID-19.

 The followings are the milestones we expect the students who joined the laboratory to reach.
 Note that not all of them are required; you can set your own goals to meet your needs.

 - Read papers related to your bachelor study deeply enough to reproduce their works.

 - Explain and discuss the significance and experimental methods of your research topic in your own words.

 - Make progress in experiments by yourself through periodic meetings with your mentor, and discuss the outcomes.

 - Write the findings of your bachelor study as a research paper.

 - Make an easy-to-follow presentation about the work of your bachelor study.